marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Once sufficiently many participants are in the lobby a group can be formed.
 Experimenters can choose 3 types of matching:

-:First come, first serve: As soon as sufficiently many participants are in the lobby, a group will be formed.
+:First come, first serve: This is the default option.
+As soon as the number of participants in the lobby equals :ref:`groupSize <parameters__groupsize>` they are matched and can start interacting.
+This setting aims to minimize waiting time.

 Before the lobby, experimenters can assign different *roles* to players (using the variable *role* in the :ref:`core table <experiment_tables__core>`).
-The other two available types of matching make use of this variable 'role' to form groups.
+The other two available types of matching make use of this variable *role* to form groups.

-:Groups with unique roles: As soon as at least 1 participant with each role 1...n is present (where n is the group size), a group will be formed.
+:match groups with unique roles: In some cases you might want to allocate roles before you assign participants to groups.
+Before participants enter the lobby, they can be assigned a role (by setting their variable *role* in the :ref:`core table <experiment_tables__core>`.
+Roles need to start with 1, and run up to value value of the groupSize.
+For example, if you have groups of 3, a group will be formed as soon as a set of players with roles 1, 2 and 3 can be formed.

 :Group with the same role: Groups are formed of participants with the *same* role.
 This is useful when you have different treatments in the same session, and participants from the same treatment need to be grouped together.